About the Learning Reading Hub

 My quest: Disappointment

 My disappointment with the system grew.
 It seemed to heavily rely on the whole language approach with a smidge of phonics instruction.
-While I couldn’t fault the school for using this approach, I wasn’t impressed.
+While the intentions were good and I couldn’t fault the school for using this approach (this is what they were supposed to do) , I wasn’t impressed.
 My child wasn’t enjoying the process, things weren’t progressing as they should, and everything seemed centered around memorization and guessing.

 It’s no wonder my daughter became bored and frustrated quickly—this method of learning to read can be quite draining for young minds.